huangwl18/VoxPoser/README.md

 This is the official demo code for [VoxPoser](https://voxposer.github.io/), a method that uses large language models and vision-language models to zero-shot synthesize trajectories for manipulation tasks.

-In this repo, we provide the implementation of VoxPoser in the [RLBench](https://sites.google.com/view/rlbench) environment for the diversity of tasks it offers.
+In this repo, we provide the implementation of VoxPoser in [RLBench](https://sites.google.com/view/rlbench) as its task diversity best resembles our real-world setup.
 Note that VoxPoser is a zero-shot method that does not require any training data.
 Therefore, the main purpose of this repo is to provide a demo implementation rather than an evaluation benchmark.

 If you find this work useful in your research, please cite using the following BibTeX: